MakeSchool-Tutorials/Tweet-Generator/P6-Linked-List/content.md

 	mylist.append('b')
 	mylist.append('c')

-	for data in mylist:
+	for item in mylist:
-		print data
+		print item

+Now consider how you calculate the **length** of the linked list.
+Do you traverse through all nodes each time the `length` method is called?
+Is this efficient?
+Is it necessary?
+Consider an alternative approach that doesn't require node traversal and implement it.
+Benchmark its running time against the first approach on short lists and long lists.

 Need another challenge?
 Read about the [*doubly linked list*](https://en.wikipedia.org/wiki/Doubly_linked_list) structure and implement it in your own `DoublyLinkedList` class.
+What advantages and disadvantages does this structure have over a singly linked list?